Osage Orange Tree

 Meriwether Lewis wrote to Thomas Jefferson from St. Louis on 26 March 1804, a few weeks before embarking on the expedition.
 "I send you herewith inclosed, some slips of the Osages Plums, and Apples.
 I fear the season is too far advanced for their success."
 He had obtained the cuttings "from the garden of Mr. Peter Choteau, who resided the greater portion of his time for many years with the Osage nation."1 Pierre Chouteau, who had introduced the species to gardens in and around the village of St. Louis at the end of the 1790s, told Lewis he got them "at the great Osage vilage from an Indian of that nation, who said he procured them about three hundred miles west of that place."2

-ere is a view of one of the Osage orange trees, including its fruit, that have been growing in the churchyard at St. Peter's Episcopal Church, Philadelphia.
-Six of the trees are believed to have been grown from slips Lewis sent to Jefferson, who forwarded them to Bernard McMahon of Philadelphia.
+ere is a view of one of the Osage orange trees, including its fruit, that have been growing in the churchyard at St. Peter's Episcopal Church in Philadelphia for more than 200 years.
+It is believed that they were grown from slips that Lewis sent to Jefferson, who forwarded them to Bernard McMahon of Philadelphia.
 McMahon, whom history remembers as "America's pioneer nurseryman," planted some in front of his store on Fourth Street, opposite the church.3

-The Osage orange can thrive in any kind of soil, rich or poor, wet or dry.
+The Osage orange tree can thrive in any kind of soil, rich or poor, wet or dry.
 In the purposely crowded environment of a cultivated and well-groomed hedgerow, it is shrubby.
-Without competition, however, and in soil that provides sufficient nutrients, as in the churchyard of St. Peter's, it may reach a height of 50 feet or more — as this one does — with a crown spread of up to 60 feet.
+Without competition, however, and in soil that provides sufficient nutrients, as in the churchyard of St. Peter's, it may reach a height of 50 feet or more—as this one does—with a crown spread of up to 60 feet.